-Before painting, all the flaking paint was sanded off.
+Before painting the broken down chair planter, all the flaking paint was sanded off.

-After two coats of a yellow chalk paint, the chair was looking more like himself.
+Don’t you think he looks better after two coats of a yellow chalk paint?
 At least I think he was looking more like himself, since I never saw the chair new…at least he was looking fresher.

-A little too fresh..sanded the edges once again to give that slightly worn look.
+Uh oh!
+It’s little too fresh.
+But it looked so much better after I sanded the edges to give that slightly worn look.

-For my purposes, I just traced around my rusty metal ring with a pencil.
-If you don’t have a metal ring you can trace around whatever pot you’re going to use in the chair.
+As you can see, I just traced around my rusty metal ring with a pencil.
+I doubt if you have a metal ring, so you can trace around whatever pot you’re going to use in the chair.
 Make sure your circle on your chair is not quite as wide as the widest part of the pot you’ll be using or your plant will be sitting on the ground.

-Cut out the circle you just drew with a jigsaw.
+Carefully, I Cut out the circle with a jigsaw.

-To keep water from pooling next to my rusty circle, applied a bead of paintable caulk and touched up with the yellow paint.
+Caulk was applied to keep water from pooling next to my rusty circle on the broken down chair planter.
+Then it was touched up with the yellow paint.

-A cream separator fits perfectly.
-Bought him at a flea market a year ago with all intentions of turning him into a lamp.
+A cream separator fits perfectly into the broken down chair planter.
+I bought him at a flea market a year ago with all intentions of turning him into a lamp.

 The holes at the bottom of the cream separator will allow water to drain.

-A pot of mums finishes off the planter.
+Finally, a pot of mums finishes off the broken down chair planter.

 If he falls apart again, it might just be time to turn him into his next recycled project, firewood.
 Hopefully, I’ve extended his life a few years.